 Buying a new lens can be one of the most difficult choices you make as a photographer.
 How do you know which lenses are a good buy if you can’t try them out beforehand?
 Why do some lenses cost so much and others so little?
 Should you buy a zoom lens or a prime?
 Is that superzoom a good a deal as it seems?

 Lens choice is one of the most important aesthetic decisions that we make as photographers.
 We all need to learn to how to get the best out of the lenses that we already own.
 As you get to know your lenses, and understand the effect of focal length and aperture on the aesthetics of the photo, you will learn how to use them to create dramatic, eye-catching images.
 Mastering Lenses shows you how even a humble kit lens can create beautiful landscapes, portraits, close-up and travel photos.

 Then there is the decision about which lens (or lenses) to buy next.
 Whether your budget is $100 or $10,000 there is a lens for you – this book helps you make wise buying decisions.
 Most importantly, it shows you how to build a good lens collection without spending lots of money.

 Mastering Lenses is written for you.

-Buy the Mastering Photography Bundle (shown below) for just $53 – a saving of $29 on the individual prices.
+Buy the Mastering Photography Bundle for just $80.
+Click here to see the bundle (shown below) – a saving of $49 on the individual prices.

 I’m so confident that my ebooks will help improve your photography that I give you an unconditional guarantee.
 If, for any reason, you’re not satisfied with your purchase just let me know within two months and I’ll refund the purchase price in full, no questions asked.